 What’s the meaning of ragazzone in Italian?

-As you will see in this lesson, suffixes in Italian can be used to describe nouns in place of an adjective and this is directly related to the word ragazzone.
-Why?
+As you will see in this lesson, suffixes in Italian can be used to describe nouns instead of adjectives and this is directly related to the word ragazzone.
+But why?
 Read on to find out!

 Meaning of ragazzone in Italian